Mi-V-Soft-RISC-V/PolarFire-Eval-Kit/Libero_Projects/import/components/IMC_DGC1/README.md

 ## <a name="Software Provided"></a> Software Provided
 There are two programs included with this configuration:
 * **miv-rv32i-systick-blinky.hex**: A Hex program configured to run from TCM's address (0x4000_0000).
 The program is initialized in the LSRAM component at 0x8000_0000 and it is accessible over the AHB interface.

-    > The example hex program was created using  miv-rv32i-systick-blinky in release mode (mivrv32i-Release).
+    > The example hex program was created using  miv-rv32i-systick-blinky in release mode (miv32i-Release).
+For more information about the project go to bare metal example: [miv-rv32i-systick-blinky](https://github.com/Mi-V-Soft-RISC-V/miv-rv32-bare-metal-examples/tree/main/applications/miv-rv32-hal/miv-rv32i-systick-blinky)

 * **miv-rv32-ess-bootloader.elf**: The supplied Bootloader .elf file is used to copy data from the LSRAM (SRC_MEM) @0x8000_0000 to external SPI Flash memory on PolarFire Eval Kit board

     > The .elf program was compiled using 'miv-rv32-ess-bootloader' in Bootstrap mode.
+For more information about the project go to bare metal example: [miv-rv32-ess-bootloader](https://github.com/Mi-V-Soft-RISC-V/miv-rv32-bare-metal-examples/tree/main/applications/bootloaders/miv-rv32-bootloader)

 #### Running a Bootloader .elf program for DGC1
 The provided program, *miv-rv32-ess-bootloader.elf* , is available in the Libero project folder after the *create_project* .tcl script has been run for the Design Configuration 1 (DGC1).
 The program can be used to transfer a program stored in LSRAM to an external SPI Flash.
 The MIV_ESS can then copy the code to the MIV_RV32 Tightly Coupled Memory (TCM), then the MIV_RV32 can boot the copied code.

 The sources are available from the [Mi-V Soft processor Bare Metal examples](https://github.com/Mi-V-Soft-RISC-V/miv-rv32-bare-metal-examples)
-To run the Bootloader .elf program, follow the steps below or refer to the [MIV_ESS Design Guide](www.link.link) **NEED a Link UPDATE** for more detailed instructions:
+To run the Bootloader .elf program, follow the steps below or refer to the *MIV_ESS v2.0 Design Guide* (accessible from the Libero catalog) for more detailed instructions:
 > A DGC1 Libero design directory is required to have been created to access the .elf file.
 The hardware needs to be programmed with DGC1 bitstream.

     1. Open SoftConsole (v2021.1 or above)